Marketing Trends All Movers Need to Master in 2019

 Put your social media on auto-pilot.
 You should focus on posting what people want, not what you think they want.
 Use the content ideas above for social media ideas as well.
 Not having a marketer is no excuse for not posting on social media if you have the accounts open.
 Once you open them, it's like Pandora's Box – you need to keep them fresh.
 Use Hootsuite, Buffer or CoSchedule to help you put social on auto-pilot.
 But, don't forget to keep the content interesting, engaging, and helpful.
 If you have amazing, 5-star reviews on Yelp, that's incredible – congratulations!
 But, we don't need to see them all in Tweet format.

-Other Marketing Trends to Watch for in 2019
+Other Marketing Trends to Try

 Mobile.
 If you don't have a mobile-responsive or mobile-friendly website by now, you're behind.
 More searches take place on mobile than on desktop in the United States.
 Think about your own search and browsing habits — sitting on the couch watching TV while Googling.
 You're likely on your phone, not your laptop.
 Make sure your mobile homepage shows off your brand, some element of reviews, your phone number in a click-to-call format, and a "request a quote" form.
 That's all you truly need.
 Remember, people are searching for you because they need a mover, they don't need to know every single detail of your business right from the get-go.

 Video.
 Video is the next wave, as nearly 1/3 of all online activity is spent watching videos.
 You only need 30 seconds to capture someone's attention and generate interest in your company.
 In fact, anything more is a waste.
-Studies have shown that anything longer than 30 seconds experiences a significant dropoff in engagement.
+Studies have shown that anything longer than 30 seconds experiences a significant drop-off in engagement.
 We know, we know, it's time-consuming and potentially expensive to create videos.
-However, video generates the highest engagement out of all content forms, people on social love it, it increases conversion rates, and it's easily repurposed.
+However, video generates the highest engagement out of all content forms.
+People on social love it, it increases conversion rates, and it's easily repurposed.
 Just try it.
 Here are a few more ideas of what you can film and distribute: